FAQs for Employers

 What should I do if I think I may be entitled to receive a ‘transfer fee’?

-Contract DIIS – TAS Skills Infoline on 1800 673 097 for advice, if your apprentice or trainee indicates they wish to transfer to another employer.
+Contact DIIS the South Australian Skills Commission on 1800 673 097 for advice, if your apprentice or trainee indicates they wish to transfer to another employer.

 The transfer fee is transacted between the two employers.
-More detail is contained in this fact sheet.
+More detail is contained in Standard 9.

 Can the transfer fee be waived?

 Employers can agree to waive the transfer fee or the new employer can apply to have the fee waived in certain circumstances.
-You can find details of how to apply for a waiver and how these applications will be considered in the Standard.
+You can find details of how to apply for a waiver and how these applications will be considered in Standard 9.

 Dispute resolution